olast45/Emotions-Prediction-App/README.md

     cd Emotions-Prediction-App
 ```

-4. Modify the env_example file to specify the host ports for the frontend and backend service sand rename it to .env
+4. Modify the env.example file to specify the host ports for the frontend and backend services sand rename it to .env

 5. Build the images for backend and frontend: